alang100/DSTS_Assignment_1_Predictive_Modelling_Of_Eating_Out_In_Sydney/README.md

  1. Sydney CBD: 476
  2. Surry Hills: 260
  3. Parramatta: 225
-c. **Are restaurants with ‘excellent’ rating are mostly very expensive?** No. while those with ‘Poor’ rating are rarely expensive?**: Only 16 restaurants with an Excellent rating are 'Very Expensive'.
+C. **Are restaurants with ‘excellent’ rating are mostly very expensive?** No. while those with ‘Poor’ rating are rarely expensive?**: Only 16 restaurants with an Excellent rating are 'Very Expensive'.
 This represents 31.4% of all excellent ratings.
 **Restaurants with a ‘Poor’ rating are rarely expensive?**:  With my estimate of an expensive and very expensive restaurant that 66 and 22 were rated poor respectively.
 These numbers are inline with the numbers of restaurants in these categories.